JordynMarcellus/node-postgres-experiment/README.md

 # Why?

-This is my first attempt at building, myself, a full-stack JS application.
+This is my first attempt at building, myself, a full-stack JS application using a relational database.
 We are using node, express and postgres -- all containerized through docker.

 ## Resources I've used so far